 Woah, I jump up out of bed.
 The sound of a gunshot is lingering in my ears.
 Old age must really be getting to me because the world is still, quiet, and covered in night.
 I’m probably just imagining things again.

 Thirty seconds have passed and nothing has changed really, so I look over at Little Timmy again.
 He is lying on the ground, a red stain covering the majority of his tattered uniform.
-I’ve never been religiousI don’t know if I believe in God or not.
-But in this moment I swear it is as if two hands are reaching down from the sky and so very delicately and softly, taking Timmy’s soul away with them.
+I’ve never been religious.
+I don’t know if I believe in God or not.
+But in this moment, I swear it is as if two hands are reaching down from the sky and so very delicately and softly, taking Timmy’s soul away with them.
 For a second or two I don’t notice the bullets or bombs or the smell of death in the air; for a moment the world is okay.
 But then the sounds of the bombs, and screams of the dying soldiers, are there again, and Little Timmy is just dead.
 He looks so out of place right there, lying dead in the dirt, with land mines exploding and bullets flying around him.
 I decide to wriggle my way over to him, and close each one of his eyes, because I can’t bear to look at them, all glossy and vacant.
 With his eyes closed he appears so young and peaceful.
 I can’t help but think of his sister who is waiting for her brother to come home.
 I put my head down, and I cry.
 I cry for Little Timmy, and I cry for his sister, and I cry for his parents.
-I cry because he wasn’t supposed to have his life taken from him, not here in Vietnam, at the age of eighteen .
+I cry because he wasn’t supposed to have his life taken from him, not here in Vietnam, at the age of eighteen anyway.
 I cry because his sister shouldn’t have had her brother stolen from her like this.
-I cry because there are countless others like Timmy who are getting their lives taken here everyday, and I wonder if it’s worth it I don’t think it is.
+I cry because there are countless others like Timmy who are getting their lives taken here everyday, and I wonder if it’s worth it.
+I don’t think it is.
 I don’t want my life to be snatched away like this.
 I cry because Timmy had no bad intentions, he was just in the wrong place at the wrong time.
 I cry because he was just a boy who got caught up in a fight that wasn’t his.
 And finally, I cry because I am the only one here who will cry for him; who will care that he is gone.
 I cannot just lay here in the dirt and cry though.
 I am here for a reason and I have a job to do.
 So I go back to my spot and crouch down again.
 With tears streaming down my cheeks I fire my gun towards the area where the bullet that stole Timmy’s life came from.
 Then, the world seems to shake, and with a bright flash, this world is gone.